 I moved up the post scheduled for today to last Monday because I wanted to give new college instructors at least a week to integrate my top ten teaching tips.
 Today, I’ll keep things brief by going over some basic details about the three digital notebooks I’ve created for any of my website’s visitors.
 The hyperlinked PDFs are all available on my “Create” page, or you can grab them all here: vertical one, vertical two, and horizontal.
 They work in a similar manner as my digital academic planners, so you can find tips on using a hyperlinked PDF here and here.
+[Also, I have a video on reasons why a digital bullet journal is better than a paper one.]
 If you’re already familiar with using hyperlinked PDFs in annotation apps like GoodNotes, I hope you find these notebooks useful!
 [They’ll work on desktop PDF annotator apps, but the portability advantage of these notebooks is limited to those with access to tablets/iPads, or perhaps a smartphone).]
 If you’d like a few basic tips before getting started, though, keep on reading this post.
-Or, if you’d rather go directly to a page all about a digital teaching journal course I created, you can go here instead.
+Or, if you’d rather go directly to a page all about a digital bullet journal course I created, you can go here instead.

 Last August, I posted every Friday as part of my back-to-school month series.
 I’ll be sticking to my usual bi-weekly schedule this year, but last year’s college advice is still relevant, so I’m focusing on those four blog posts today.
 In case you weren’t reading my blog at that point, I’ve linked and briefly summarized each post here and have added two additional tips for every topic.
 The first original post includes advice for saving money, the second is all about college classroom tips, the third about kitchen tools and easy recipes, and the last about helpful YouTube channels.
 I definitely recommend taking the time to read my older posts, especially if you are a college freshman and/or a college [grad] student moving to a new city/state.